Anatomy of an Aragon organization

 The smart contract system Aragon is built on is called aragonOS.
 This system ensures that only authorized accounts and contracts (what Aragon refers to as “entities”) have permission to perform specific actions in an organization.
 The same way that a legal contract defines what rights and obligations a party to the contract has, the aragonOS smart contracts define what rights and obligations entities have in an Aragon organization.

 Each Aragon organization has apps that can be “installed” on aragonOS.
 These apps extend the functionality of the organization and give members new ways of interacting with each other and the organization itself.
-Some examples of applications that can be added to Aragon organizations are the Token Manager, Voting, and Finance apps.
+Some examples of applications that can be added to Aragon organizations are the Tokens, Voting, and Finance apps.
 Anyone can develop their own app, add it to their own organization, and publish it for others to use as well.